FAQ – DGPS SURVEY OPTIMISATION WITH SXBLUE

 How do I know if the SXBlue is offering a differentially corrected position?

 The “DGPS” LED is the primary indicator that the receiver is outputting differentially corrected positions.
 SXBlue outputs the GGA message as the main positioning data message.
 This message contains a quality fix value that describes the GPS status.
-If this value is a 2, then position is differentially corrected.
+If this value is a 2, then the position is differentially corrected.
 PocketMAX utility is a useful tool that provides this information without needing to use NMEA commands.

 SXBlue is frequently losing lock on SBAS due to obstructions and the low satellite elevation angles at my geographic location